COVID-19 Updates: Taking steps to return to normal.

 They will learn real-world skills such as banking, budgeting, and investing as well as the importance of nutrition and physical activity for a healthy lifestyle.

-For the first time, financial literacy will be woven throughout the curriculum, and specifically taught in mathematics and social studies.
+For the first time, financial literacy will be woven throughout the curriculum, and specifically taught in mathematics and physical education and wellness.

 The new curriculum will teach computer science and problem-solving that includes coding and algorithms.